siavash-saki/tesspy/README.md

 ## Contributing to tesspy
 All kind of contributions are welcome:
-* Improvment of code with new features, bug fixes, and  bug reports
+* Improvement of code with new features, bug fixes, and  bug reports
-* Improvment of documentation
+* Improvement of documentation
 * Additional tests

 If you want to contribute to code: